TheQueenofEverything/Mariana_developed_the_fantastic_Horiseon_Webpage/README.md

 Description of the project:

-Development hours (total): 16 hours
+Project Duration (total): 19 hours

 Important Notes:
 - Inside the CSS style sheet there are notes on how the style sheet is organized, in sections.
 Inside each section there are subsections describing the code corresponding to each element in the webpage.